8 Types of Hawks in Maryland

 Here are two paragraphs to provide insight into this impressive species.

-Ospreys are medium-sized hawks throughout the U.S., mostly from Massachusetts down to Florida on the eastern coast.
+Ospreys are medium-sized hawks throughout the U.S., mostly from Massachusetts to Florida on the eastern coast.

 Ospreys have white heads with black streaks along the sides of their face and neck.

-Their wingspan is approximately four feet across, and their beak is distinctly curved for their appetite for fish, for which it has become famously known as “the fish hawk.”
+Their wingspan is approximately four feet across, and their beak is distinctly curved, indicating their appetite for fish, for which they have become famously known as “the fish hawk.

 Ospreys inhabit areas near water sources like rivers and lakeside habitats.